Latest update: July 2021

-As in the Faroe Islands (see below), fin whales become hunted in the modern whaling era.
+As in the Faroe Islands (see below), fin whales became a hunted species only in the modern whaling era.
 The tradition for human consumption is therefore relatively recent.
-Most of the fin whale meat was exported, but ventral groove blubber was sold locally – sour pickled whale blubber – “súr hvalrengi” – being a local delicacy.
+Most of the fin whale meat was initially exported, but ventral groove blubber was sold locally – sour pickled whale blubber – “súr hvalrengi” – being a local delicacy.

-The whale meat has always been cheap red meat and compensated for beef in poor people’s diet.
-The cooking resembles beefsteak cuisine (Ólafsdóttir pers. comm.).
+Whale meat has always been cheap red meat for Icelanders and has been especially important in poor people’s diet.
+The cooking of this meat resembles beefsteak cuisine (Ólafsdóttir pers. comm.).
 Check out the following link for whale recipes from Iceland or click here for other recipes from other countries.

-The three major products, meat, blubber and the throat pleats (ventral grooves) constitute almost all of the edible production.
-The other parts of the whale that are considered edible varies between regions and villages, particularly with respect to the internal organs (e.g. liver, heart and kidneys) and tongue which can vary from being considered a delicacy to being considered inedible.
+The three major products – meat, blubber and the throat pleats (ventral grooves) – constitute the primary parts of the whale eaten in Greenland.
+The other parts of the whale that are considered edible varies between regions and villages, particularly with respect to the internal organs (e.g. liver, heart and kidneys) and tongue, which can vary from being considered a delicacy to being deemed inedible.
 Sometimes, the captain retains the heart and kidney for use by his family.
-The flukes are considered a delicacy in Illulissat.
+The flukes are also considered a delicacy in Illulissat.

 The intestines are generally not eaten, but in some places (e.g. Sisimiut) the tongue and intestines may be used to feed dog teams.
-Greenlandic cooking books offer many recipes for whale meat, but often do not distinguish between whale species and talk just of whale meat.
+Greenlandic cooking books offer many recipes for whale meat, but often do not distinguish between whale species.

 The hunting of fin whales and other rorquals, using steam powered vessels and exploding harpoons, was pioneered by Norway in the latter half of the 19th century.
-The main product from the hunt was always the blubber which was rendered into oil at shore stations.
+The main product from the hunt was always the blubber, which was rendered into oil at shore stations.
 The oil in turn was used as lamp oil and in the manufacture of soap and margarine.
 Most of the production of the Norwegian hunt was exported to other markets.
-At some shore stations the flayed carcass of the whale was cooked then dried to make a rich fertilizer.
+At some shore stations, the flayed carcass of the whale was cooked, then dried, to make a rich fertiliser.

-The text under this item is extracted and slightly modified from the report of the NAMMCO Expert Group Meeting on Assessment of Whale Killing Data, which met in February 2010 (NAMMCO 2010b).
-Information on the Greenlandic hunts are also extracted from the Report on Greenlandic Conversion Factors (IWC 2010b).
+The text under this item is extracted and slightly modified from the report of the NAMMCO Expert Group Meeting on Assessment of Whale Killing Data (NAMMCO 2010b).
+Information on the Greenlandic hunts has also been extracted from the Report on Greenlandic Conversion Factors (IWC 2010b).

-People’s right to hunt and utilise marine mammals is a firmly established principle in NAMMCO, and hunting conditions and techniques have always been priority issues.
-Embedded in this right is also an obligation to conduct the hunt in a sustainable way and in such a way that animal suffering is minimized.
+People’s right to hunt and utilise marine mammals is a firmly established principle in NAMMCO and hunting conditions and techniques have always been priority issues.
+Embedded in this right is also an obligation to conduct the hunt in a sustainable way and in such a way that animal suffering is minimised.

 Hunting methods depend on the species (size, behaviour) and the habitat.
-In the North Atlantic, fin whales are currently hunted by two NAMMCO countries, Greenland and Iceland.
-For animal welfare reasons it is important to achieve a rapid and efficient kill of the targeted whale.
-This means that both unnecessary suffering and the risk of losing the animal should be minimized.
-Ideally the animal should become instantly unconscious and insensitive to pain.
+In the North Atlantic, fin whales are currently hunted by two NAMMCO countries – Greenland and Iceland.
+For animal welfare reasons, it is important to achieve a rapid and efficient kill of the targeted whale.
+This means that both unnecessary suffering and the risk of losing the animal should be minimised.
+Ideally, the animal should become instantly unconscious and insensitive to pain.